 Accommodate the center of gravity.

 Oftentimes, this type of equipment can be top-heavy.
 Server racks, for example, can have a high center of gravity, especially if the manufacturer has not added weight to the bottom of the cabinet to counterbalance the complex machinery installed at the top of the rack.
 For example, a 7-foot-tall server rack with a 24-square-inch footprint is going to be very precarious if packaged in a crate that same approximate shape.
-Instead, a crate will be built around a much wider skid, with custom bracing at the top to help ensure the equipment stays upright through the whole journey.
+Instead, a crate will be built around a much wider skid, with custom metal brackets and custom bracing at the top to help ensure the equipment stays upright through the whole journey.

 Know the packing and un-packing processes.